 ~ CURRENT HIGHLIGHTS ~

-Martin Rowson's Plague Songs poetry book is being published by Smokestack Books on 1 April, along with a CD featuring a selection from the original 52 Plague Songs tracks.
-I'm thrilled that 2 of mine are to be included!
-For advance orders of the CD: https://www.tregni.co.uk/plague-songs-cd.html
+Martin Rowson's Plague Songs poetry book was published by Smokestack Books in April 2021, along with a CD featuring a selection from the original 52 Plague Songs tracks.
+I'm thrilled that 2 of my recorded tracks were included!
+To order the CD: https://www.tregni.co.uk/plague-songs-cd.html

-The story so far: During the summer of 2020, I was invited to record a piece for Plague Songs, a bawdy collection on the politics of Covid-19, written and illustrated by Guardian cartoonist Martin Rowson and composed / produced by Jon Tregenna.
-My piece was 'They've Cancelled Death' (click on skull image, left, and News 2020: June).
+The full story: During summer 2020 I was invited to record a piece for Plague Songs, a bawdy collection on the politics of Covid-19, written and illustrated by Guardian cartoonist Martin Rowson and composed / produced by Jon Tregenna.
+My piece was 'They've Cancelled Death' (click on skull image, left, and see News 2020: June).
 Amidst much publicity, Plague Songs launched in July.
 Check out this great review by Jon Gower at Nation Cymru.
 In September I was invited back to record a track for the next collection – 'Deathsitting', for Plague Songs: The Second Wave – launched that same month (see News 2020: September).
-And in January I recorded 'The Boiling Lake' for the third and final collection, Plague Songs: The New Museum of Shit, which launched in February (see News 2021: February).
+And in January 2021 I recorded 'The Boiling Lake' for the third and final collection, Plague Songs: The New Museum of Shit, which launched in February (see News 2021: February).

 Late last year, I really enjoyed an intense weekend of rehearsing and recording roles in 3 of the 6 winning plays featured in London Playwrights' annual Play Club: The Selections (see News 2020 - November and December).
 Writers are set the challenge of reading specific well-known plays and then responding with their own pieces.
 Actors and directors then come on board to perform the 6 winning plays.